zrm99/Odalium/README.md

 information entered is wrong, or an unknown bug may have been discovered.

 <h3>
-Images of the current iteration of Odalmedia:
+Images of the current iteration of Odalium:
 </h3>

 <h4> /profile with no posts </h4>